Brufen Pain (Ibuprofen)

 Frequently Asked Questions

-No, Brufen Pain is not addictive according to the medication information.
+No, Brufen Pain is not considered addictive.

 Important Disclaimer